zubair-saif/Mean-Stack-CMS/README.md

 This is a MEAN stack blog for fast and quick blogging on the go, full CRUD capabilities and user authentication, allows multiple users.

-- User Authentication
+- User authentication
 - User Post Dashboard
-- Categorisable Posts
-- Full CMS post creation functionality
-- Text/Code/Image input fields for posts
+- Creating, editing and deleting posts, voting posts
+- Creating comments, replying to comments
 - Fully custom lightweight styles
+- Bootstrap template integrated

 # Build notes: